-- The fire must always be confined within the boundaries of the fuel grate. - The fireplace screens must always be closed whenever the fireplace is being used. - Never slam the glass door since it could cause the glass to break. - Do not build excessively large or hot fires scorching or discoloring of the plated brass trim may occur. - Extreme temperature changes can cause glass breakage do not build a hot fire and close the glass doors if the doors are cold. - If the tempered glass pane becomes scratched or chipped, it creates a weakness in the glass which can cause the glass to break when heated.
+- The fire must always be confined within the boundaries of the fuel grate. - The fireplace screens must always be closed whenever the fireplace is being used. - Never slam the glass door since it could cause the glass to break. - · Do not build excessively large or hot fires, as scorching or discoloring of the trim may occur. - Extreme temperature changes can cause glass breakage.
+If the glass doors are cold, do not build a hot fire and then close the doors. - If the tempered glass pane becomes scratched or chipped, it creates a weakness in the glass which can cause the glass to break when heated.
 Replace the pane of glass by contacting your nearest dealer.